 1. Have a GPS plan on where you want to go with your business.
 It needs to show how you will get there and then have a backup plan for when things go south.

 2. Prove your concept as quickly as possible.
 Prove that someone will pay money for your product or service.

 3. Watch your cash flow.
 Starting out, you will have a LOT more expenses than receivables.
 Guard your money & your time.
 Protecting both is the key to success.

 2. Develop a Long Term Strategy

-As a small business owner, Liz Jostes often encourages entrepreneurs to not focus on immediate absolute perfection, but rather to focus on fully fleshing out a strategy in order to understand whether or not the strategy worked.
+As a small business owner, Liz Jostes often encourages entrepreneurs to not focus on immediate absolute perfection but rather focus on fully fleshing out a strategy to understand whether or not the strategy worked.
 Especially in a world of instant gratification via social media, Jostes says that entrepreneurs’ attention spans are too short.

 My best pieces of advice are to first, get started and keep moving forward, and second, to do more with less.
 People need to get to know you, build trust with you, and then have a need for whatever you are selling before they are ready to buy.
 So keep doing what you are doing.
 Plan for the long game.
 Know that what you are doing today will pay off months from now.

 Author, small business expert, and founder of the small business network Enterprise Nation, Emma Jones, says that she typically sees entrepreneurs trying to take on too much at once.
 She warns against doing everything at a minimal level, and like Liz Jostes, encourages entrepreneurs to focus on a few things with all of their energy.